MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 # SharePoint Site and file access policy recommendations
 The following recommendations are provided *in addition to* the [policy recommendations for securing email](secure-email-recommended-policies.md).
 To safeguard SharePoint Online files, new policies must be created, and existing policies amended, as described here.

-The recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
+The following recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
 You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the [recommended security policies and configurations introduction](microsoft-365-policies-configurations.md).

-> [NOTE!]
+>[!NOTE]
->It is important to note that all security groups created as part of these recommendations must be created with Office features enabled.
+>All security groups created as part of these recommendations must be created with Office features enabled.
 This is specifically important for the deployment of AIP when securing documents in SharePoint.
 >
 >![Office features enabled for security groups](./media/security-group.png)
 >